Invoca/developer-docs/source/api_documentation/network_integration/advertisers/index.rst

   * - role
     - One of: Super (default), Manager, Member, Observer
     - This user’s role in this organization.
-(A user may hace different roles in different organizations)
+(A user may have different roles in different organizations)

 Endpoint: